REMAR-Project/web-api/README.md

 Using the API
 =============

-You can call the users route as follows:
+You can call the users route to register as follows:

     $ curl -H "Content-type: application/json" localhost:5000/api/0.2/users -X POST -d @testdata/user.json